 How Do the Effects of Different CBD:THC Ratios Vary?

-Equal THC:CBD ratios may produce some limited psychoactive effects.
-People often want some psychoactive effect for therapeutic reasons, as THC can help beat or “forget” about the pain.
-High-CBD, low-THC strains produce few if any psychoactive effects for most people, although some may still be felt.
-CBD still imparts an effect even if it is not psychoactive in the “traditional” sense.
-Low-THC, high-CBD strains are seen as particularly useful for children or those particularly sensitive to THC, as they are not as psychoactive and still have enough THC in it for therapeutic reasons.
-However, this is not always the case, and many people may be doing themselves a disservice by going for high-CBD alone, especially if they have a specific condition where higher (though not necessarily psychoactive) amounts of THC may be needed.
+Low-THC, high-CBD strains are seen as particularly useful for children or those sensitive to THC, as they are not less intoxicating and still contain enough THC for therapeutic use.
+However, this is not always the case: many people may be doing themselves a disservice by opting for high-CBD alone, especially if they have a specific condition where higher (though not necessarily psychoactive) amounts of THC may be needed.

-Depending upon the strain and cannabinoids taken, most people who use medical marijuana report feeling euphoric, relaxed, giggly, chatty, sleepy, happy etc. One reason why many people enjoy cannabis is because it has these effects whilst at the same time letting them remain functional when the dosage is right.
-You tend not see pink elephants and wizards casting magic spells when using cannabis, unless you have used an extremely strong, high THC edible and you have not “trained” yourself to handle high doses of cannabis, or if you are unfortunate to suffer from a condition that causes psychosis (e.g. schizophrenia, bipolar disorder).
+Depending upon the strain and cannabinoids it contains, most people who use medical marijuana report feeling euphoric, relaxed, giggly, chatty, sleepy, happy, and so on.
+These effects are one reason why many people enjoy cannabis, particularly when the dosage is right and allows them to remain functional .
+Users tend not to see pink elephants and wizards casting magic spells when using cannabis, unless they consume an extremely strong, high-THC edible and have not built tolerance to high doses of cannabis.
 And even then, you are more likely to fall asleep than see pink elephants.

-This brings up another issue about cannabis’s psychoactive constituents.
-After all, if CBD is having a physiological effect, i.e. it’s helping you feel sleepy and relaxed, giving you a “jolt” of energy and focus (not unusual in slarger amounts) and so on, could it not be said that CBD is psychoactive to some extent?
-Sure, you probably won’t get the sort of euphoric effects usually associated with THC, but to say that CBD has no physiological and psychoactive effect whatsoever is simplistic (and plain wrong – CBD definitely does have physiological effects).
+This raises another issue about cannabis’s psychoactive constituents.
+After all, if CBD is having a physiological effect, helping you feel sleepy and relaxed or giving you a “jolt” of energy and focus, could it not be said that CBD is psychoactive?
+Sure, you won’t get the euphoric effects usually associated with THC, but to say that CBD has no physiological and psychoactive effect whatsoever is simplistic (and plain wrong – CBD definitely does have physiological effects).
 You can read more on how CBD works here.

 Download Our 1 Pager Guide to Dosing Medical Marijuana